 But realize that it almost doesn't matter.
 What matters is that you will be running way faster than marathon pace.
 This has several benefits.
 One is that you will be going into oxygen debt.
 This increases the lung capacity.
 For people that are always on the verge of going into oxygen debt on their runs the ceiling where one goes into oxygen debt increases.
 Running workouts at a way faster pace will make the slower runs even seem easier.

 1. Your times should be consistent over the workout.

 For example, Let say you are running the 200s in 40 seconds.
-Your last 200 should be essentially the same pace as the first or second.
-If say you last 200 was in the 45 range, this means you are running your others way to fast.
-Conversely if you know the last one out in 35 seconds then you may need to work a bit harder.
+Your last 200 should be virtually the same pace as the first or second.
+If your last 200 was in the 45 range, this means you are running your others way to fast.
+Conversely, if you know the last one out in 35 seconds then you may need to work a bit harder.